List of humorous units of measurement: Smoot

 The smoot is a unit of length, defined as the height in 1958 of Oliver R. Smoot, who later became the chairman of the American National Standards Institute (ANSI), and then the president of the International Organization for Standardization (ISO).
 The unit is used to measure the length of the Harvard Bridge.
 Canonically, and originally, in 1958 when Smoot was a Lambda Chi Alpha pledge at MIT (class of 1962), the bridge was measured to be 364.4 smoots, plus or minus one ear, using Mr. Smoot himself as a ruler.
 At the time, Smoot was 5 feet, 7 inches, or 170 cm, tall.
 Google Earth and Google Calculator include the smoot as a unit of measurement.

 The Cambridge (Massachusetts) police department adopted the convention of using smoots to measure the locations of accidents and incidents on the bridge.
 When the original markings were removed or covered over during bridge maintenance, the police had to request that someone reapply the smoot scale markings.
 During a major bridge rebuild, the concrete sidewalk was permanently divided into segments one smoot in length, as opposed to the regular division of six feet.

 Wiffle

-A wiffle, also referred to as a WAM for Wiffle (ball) assisted measurement, is equal to a sphere 89 millimetres (3.5 inches) in diameter – the size of a Wiffle ball, a perforated, light-weight plastic ball frequently used by marine biologists as a size reference in photos to measure corals and other objects.
+A wiffle, also referred to as a WAM for Wiffle (ball) assisted measurement, is equal to a sphere 89 millimetres (3.5 inches) in diameter – the size of a Wiffle ball, a perforated, lightweight plastic ball frequently used by marine biologists as a size reference in photos to measure corals and other objects.
 The spherical shape makes it omnidirectional and perfect for taking a speedy measurement, and the open design also allows it to avoid being crushed by water pressure.
 Wiffle balls are a much cheaper alternative to using two reference lasers, which often pass straight through gaps in thin corals.

 A scientist on the research vessel is credited with pioneering the technique.